ConciergeSoftwareDesign/cardsync-api-docs/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

+# Introduction

 This is the API for the CardSync Universal Account service.

 After signing up as a CardSync Partner, you will be able to use this API in sandbox and production.
 You will be provided with an API key and a Partner Billing Identifier.

-This API allows Partners to enroll Merchants and submit inquiry batches of credit card numbers and expiration dates to obtain card status (including updates to card numbers and/or expiration dates) or status updates.
+This API allows Partners to enroll Merchants, submit inquiry batches of credit card numbers and expiration dates to obtain card status (including updates to card numbers and/or expiration dates) updates, and to enroll American Express cards in subscriptions for future updates.

 Here are the set of steps needed to enroll a merchant and obtain card number updates: